Aspect

 • developing structured plans where appropriate

 ApproachAspect Practice is grounded in dialogue.
-Understanding, meaning, and clarity emerge through conversation rather than instruction.Elements of different coaching perspectives and frameworks may be brought into dialogue where useful, without assuming that any single model is universally applicable.The aim is not to prescribe change, but to help individuals understand their situation more clearly, enabling them to act with greater agency and purpose.The client remains the authority over their own choices and direction.
+Understanding, meaning, and clarity emerge through conversation rather than instruction.Where appropriate, elements of different coaching perspectives and frameworks may be drawn upon, without assuming that any single model is universally applicable.
+The dialogue is shaped by the individual and their situation rather than by adherence to a predetermined method.The aim is not to prescribe change, but to help individuals understand their situation more clearly, enabling them to act with greater agency and purpose.Throughout the process, the client remains the authority over their own choices and direction.

 LinkedIn →